1. Home

 • on a bathroom wall

-Burlap, plaid, and jute are some of the coziest textures that you can use for Fall decorating.
-Each part of the wreath ties in with the next and, as such, lends warm layers to your home for Autumn.
+Burlap, plaid, and jute are some of the coziest textures that you can use for fall decorating.
+Each part of the wreath ties in with the next and, as such, lends warm layers to your home for autumn.

 close up of a DIY braided rope wreath for Fall